Category

 Okuma: Most school lessons are conducted in a "lecture format."
 In terms of efficiently imparting knowledge, it's an effective method.

 I believe school education must undergo significant change so that all children can thrive in such an era.
 It's not just about acquiring knowledge; they need to develop skills that allow them to apply what they learn in school in versatile ways.
 Furthermore, they must also acquire the "ability to create the future."
-That's why, alongside lecture-style classes, "active learning" – where children interact with each other to solve problems – has become increasingly important.
+That's why, alongside lecture-style classes, "active learning" – where children engage with each other to solve problems – has become increasingly important.

 This represents a fundamental reform in teaching methods.